Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Numerical treatment of isolated midgap states at

 \section{Numerical treatment of isolated midgap states at $E_D = 0$}

-As the DOS is computed from a Gaussian expansion of energies of the spectrum, in these two cases (A$_1$A$_2$-Va and A$_1$B$_2$-Va) where the midgap states at $E_D=0$ are orthogonal, the total DOS can be expressed as the sum of two terms \cite{Missaoui18}:
+All DOSs are computed from a Gaussian expansion of energies of the spectrum of the $N_r\times N_r$ tridiagonal recursion matrix (see main text Secs.
+II.C).
+In these two cases (A$_1$A$_2$-Va and A$_1$B$_2$-Va) where the midgap states at $E_D=0$ are uncoupled, the total DOS $n'$ can be expressed as the sum of two terms \cite{Missaoui18}:

-where $x$ is proportional of the concentration $c$ of vacant atoms, $G$ is the Gaussian function and thus $x G$ is the calculated DOS due to midgap states. $n$ is the DOS without the midgap states.
+where $x$ is proportional to the concentration $c$ of vacant atoms, $G$ is the Gaussian function and thus $x G$ is the calculated DOS due to midgap states. $n$ is the DOS without the midgap states.
 Since isolated midgap states have a zero conductivity, the microscopic conductivity $\sigma_M$ may be expressed as the following manner:

+Gaussian broadening of the tridiagonal matrix Hamiltonian gives better accuracy for states around the gap than the Lanczos method, which results in a Lorentzian broadening.
+However, for large concentrations of defects, it induces small oscillations that look like regular beatings.
+As shown in figure\,\ref{Fig_Loren_Gaus}, these oscillations are numerical artifacts that are not present when the Lanczos method is used to compute DOS.